Wooassist

 Creating a Custom 404 Error Page

-The Stanford Persuasive Technology Lab conducted a survey about web design in 2012.
-Half of the respondents said that web design is a huge factor in discerning a company’s credibility.
-To back that up, Zabisco found out that 40% will respond to visual information better than plain text.
+Web design is a huge factor in discerning a company’s credibility.
+Zabisco found out that 40% will respond to visual information better than plain text.
+This alludes to the importance of creating a visually-appealing custom 404 error page.

 Custom content will not only boost your branding but will make customers have a more positive view of your company.
 Custom content is one of the many reasons that make a customer feel positive about your website.